dean-shaff/blog/_posts/2019-04-19-sambhar-recipe.md

 - 1 Tbsp vegetable oil
 - Vegetables.
-I've eaten sambhar with a number of different vegetables, ranging from the simplest with just drumstick and pearl onions, to elaborate ones with potatoes, pumpkin, gaajar, bhindi, eggplant, drumstick, tomatoes, and onions.
+I've eaten sambhar with a number of different vegetables, ranging from the simplest with just drumstick and pearl onions, to elaborate ones with potatoes, pumpkin, carrot, bhindi, eggplant, drumstick, tomatoes, and onions.
 You can sort of pick and choose what veggies you like best.
 For me, I usually put the following:
-  - carrots
+- carrot aka gaajar
-  - drumstick
+- drumstick aka sahajan (सहजन)
-  - bhindi aka okra
+- okra aka bhindi
 - pumpkin aka squash
-I like the idea of using ingredients that are available in your current location.
+I like the idea of using ingredients that are available in my current location.
 It can be a little tricky to find okra where I am, so I might use green beans instead.